It made me think of the endless creative ways you can make over a plain button down shirt.

 I knew I wanted my design to be colorful, fun and ready for summer.

-So of course I went for multi colored ice cream cones!
+So of course I went for a multi colored ice cream cone button design!

 What I used:

 Button down shirt

 You can make this DIY in less than 15 minutes, if you have some good sewing skills.
 It might take you a little longer if you don’t 🙂